-All our windows are traditionally made using hardwoods such as Oak, Sapele, Utile, Iroko, engineered timber or Redwoods of your choice to suit your requirements and budget.
-The windows are traditionally made using mortice and tenon joints and come with all modern draft gaskets and seals fitted.
+All our timber windows are traditionally made using hardwoods such as Oak, Sapele, Utile, Iroko, engineered timber or Redwoods of your choice to suit your requirements and budget.
+The timber windows are traditionally made using mortice and tenon joints and come with all modern draft gaskets and seals fitted.
 They are also supplied pre beaded.

 We can source an extensive range of ironmongery to suit the style and character of your chosen window and property.
 You are also welcome to supply your own.
 We are happy to supply all types of glazing to suit if you are collecting from our workshop, however glazing cannot be sent via courier.